krishan-kant/FindMyAge/README.md

 # FindMyAge

-Beginner level Android application written in Kotlin that finds age after entering the age of user.
+Beginner level Android application written in Kotlin that finds age after entering the date of birth of user.